silverstripe/silverstripe-activedirectory/docs/en/developer.md

 	/Security/login?showloginform=1

-For more information see the [SAMLSecurityExtension.php](code/authenticators/SAMLSecurityExtension.php).
+For more information see the [SAMLSecurityExtension.php](../../code/authenticators/SAMLSecurityExtension.php).

 ## Test the connection

 At this stage you should be able to authenticate.
 If you cannot, you should double check the claims rules and hashing algorithm used by ADFS.
-Consult [Configuring ADFS Identity Provider](docs/en/adfs.md) to assist the ADFS administrator.
+Consult [ADFS administrator guide](adfs.md) to assist the ADFS administrator.

-You can also review the [troubleshooting](docs/en/troubleshooting.md) guide if you are experiencing problems.
+You can also review the [troubleshooting](troubleshooting.md) guide if you are experiencing problems.

 ## Configure LDAP synchronisation